k1ln/realtimejs/README.md

 # realtime.js
 Realtime.js is a fast frontend framework based on Web-Components and Proxies.
-It has a lot of features to simplify your way of live as a vanillajs developer.
-The framework is programmed in such a way, that you can edit it yourself if you need additional features.
 ![realtimeJS](https://github.com/k1ln/realtimejs/assets/11948913/ca93de5e-47da-4bab-93a7-a0d19c42d034)

 Depending on which clever Web-Components you need the framework renders these components from the Start.